KHDS-mod/COVID-19-HiSSE/README.md

 ## Reading the source files

 If you are a statistician and you are only interested in reading the code for the actual model, please see the six `*.rb` files for the HiSSE model.
 They are RevBayes model files (similar to Stan, JAGS files) which contains the formulas for the prior and likelihood.
-The `mpp-*.ksh` scripts are used for submitting the RevBayes programs to a Slurm job queue for high-performance computation; you don't need them if you don't use Slurm workload manager. `run_me_to_plot_MCMC.ksh` is a simple ksh script which calls `plotMC.R` with the correct file names, so you may want to read the latter to see how graphs are plotted. `plotMC.R` also sources some other .R files which does the actual graph plotting and computes the BIC of each models.
+The `mpp-*.ksh` scripts are used for submitting the RevBayes programs to a Slurm job queue for high-performance computation; you don't need them if you don't use Slurm workload manager. `plotMC.R` can be sourced into R to produce graphs about the MCMC.
+The script also sources some other .R files which does the actual graph plotting and computes the BIC of each models.
 For the MuSSE model, which does not converge, please see `musse-mle-withmu.R`, which fits the MuSSE model with conjugate gradient optimisation.

 ## Data Preprocessing